The 34 Best Ways to Keep Your Fitness Members Motivated

 From smashing a personal record to attending their 100th class, your customers are consistently working towards their goals.
 Recognize those clients and keep new students engaged beyond their one-month new client special with the promise of an exclusive, studio-branded t-shirt once they’ve hit 50 classes.
 Just make sure it’s something they can break a sweat in!

 7. Start a fitness challenge

 We’re not reinventing the wheel here.
 Sometimes a good, old-fashioned challenge can be just what clients need to feel reinvigorated.
 Track clients’ progress somewhere visible in your studio and offer a prize for members who hit the goal (a certain number of classes within a month/week).
-You can take this to the next level with FitMetrix and let live leaderboards fuel your customers throughout individual workouts.
+You can take this to the next level with FitMetrix and let live leader boards fuel your customers throughout their workouts.